apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 POSTing to the applications endpoint, will ignored the `brooklyn.catalog` information;
-this means references to any `item` blocks in the `<catalog-metadata>` will not be resolved, and any OSGi `libraries` defined there will not be loaded.)
+this means references to any `item` blocks in the `<catalog-metadata>` will not be resolved, and any OSGi `brooklyn.libraries` defined there will not be loaded.)